maxl0rd/duckbone-beta/README.md

 Duckbone consists of a modular set of extensions for the popular Backbone javascript framework that round out the common feature set necessary for building "one page" client-side web applications on Rails.
 These extras have been used extensively in several large projects and have proven to be robust tools that reduce redundant code, and make large applications more elegant.

 The only additional dependency that Duckbone introduces is Handlebars.js, our preferred template language.
-Our view system requires smarter templates than Underscore provides, and Handlebars fits well.
-But it is not too hard to adapt Duckbone's template system to use another language if you insist.
+The view system requires smarter templates than Underscore provides, and Handlebars fits well.

 ### Compatibility